 \section{Abstract}

-In this paper, we discuss the equidistribution phenomena for holomorphic endomorphisms over $\proj^k$ in the case of bidegree $(p,p)$ with $1<p<k$.
-We prove that if $f:\proj^k\to\proj^k$ is a holomorphic endomorphism of degree $d\geq 2$ and $T^p$ denotes the Green $(p,p)$-current associated with $f$, then there exists a proper invariant analytic subset $E$ for $f$ such that $d^{-pn}(f^n)^*(S)\to T^p$ exponentially fast in the current sense for every positive closed $(p,p)$-current $S$ of mass $1$ such that $S$ is smooth on $E$.
+In this paper, we discuss the equidistribution phenomena for holomorphic endomorphisms over $\proj^k$ in the case of bidegree $(p,p)$ with $1\leq p\leq k$, in particular, $1<p<k$.
+We prove that if $f:\proj^k\to\proj^k$ is a holomorphic endomorphism of degree $d\geq 2$ and $T^p$ denotes the Green $(p,p)$-current associated with $f$, then there exists a proper invariant analytic subset $E$ for $f$ such that $d^{-pn}(f^n)^*(S)$ converges to $T^p$ exponentially fast in the current sense for every positive closed $(p,p)$-current $S$ of mass $1$ which is smooth on $E$.